 1. City of Temecula- Halloween Carnival

 What: Come out and enjoy the city of Temecula’s Halloween Carnival.
-It’s just $5 a wristband which gets you unlimited games and prizes.
 Don’t forget to dress your best for the costume contest!
 Bring an empty bucket along so you can fill it up with all their treats.
 There will be carnival games and spooktacular activities throughout Old Town.

 Details: click here

-2. Trunk-or-Treat & Halloween Movie In Park.
-Event is free.
+2. Trunk-or-Treat & Halloween Movie In Park – Free Event!

-What: Join the city of Murrieta in celebrating Fall with trunk or treat and a showing of Beetle Juice
+What: Join the city of Murrieta in celebrating Fall with trunk or treat!
+There will be food vendors as well.

 1. Rancho Community Church

 When: Oct 21 from 5-8 pm

 What: Stop by the Rancho Community Church for their October Extravaganza on Halloween night for a fun alternative to trick or treating.
 They say they’ll have lots of candy and tons of activities.